 Communicate clearly with candidates

 It is important that you remain objective with all candidates.
 Furthermore, it can really help you to streamline things if you are able to communicate clearly and effectively.
 A lack of updates or not following up conversations can lead to your inbox being clogged up.
 This can take up valuable time when you have deadlines to meet.
 Your role should be to identify which candidates are moving through the process, and which unfortunately are not suitable for the role.
-Ignoring candidates or not providing information can also lead towards negative reviews of your company.
+Ignoring candidates or not providing information can also lead to negative reviews of your company.

 Application process consistency

 When you are planning the hiring process on behalf of a company, it is important that all steps are carried out in full.
-If your recruitment campaign has various stages before interview, it is important that all candidates have the same process.
+If your recruitment campaign has various stages before the interview, it is important that all candidates have the same process.
 Furthermore, it is worth documenting these steps to ensure that you stay on track with the progress of the job seekers you are working with.
-Otherwise the process may become messy and you may accidentally favour or rule out certain people.
+Otherwise, the process may become messy and you may accidentally favour or rule out certain people.

 If you are looking for more information on how to recruit the best talent, visit Zoek today!
 Alternatively, check out our Info Hub for more tips and advice.

 Interested in finding out more about the subjects raised on this page?

 Simply click on the tags below to read related blog posts...